pranjal1/compiler_kotlin/examples/README.md

 # Discussion

-For this assignment, we only discuss between ourselves.
-We've both equally wrote the test cases.
+For this assignment, Pranjal and Wahid were the only collaborators.
+Pranjal and Wahid both equally wrote the test cases.

-Wahid more focused on expression, precedence, grouping testing.
+Wahid wrote the test cases for expression, precedence, and grouping testing.
 Pranjal focused on the function, variable, assignment testing.

-Moreover, report was written by both us.
-Wahid wrote the report "Design.pdf" and Pranjal wrote the report "Specification.pdf".
+Moreover, report was written by both of us.
+Wahid wrote the report "Design.pdf" and Pranjal wrote the report "Specification.md".